z-dickson/covid_legislators_replication/ReadMe.md

 1. `master.py` - This file runs the entire analysis.
 2. `analysis.R` - This file runs all R code
 3. `figures.py` - This file runs all Python code
-4. `analysis_data.csv` - The primary dataset used in the analysis
+4. `analysis_data.csv` - The primary dataset used in the analysis (a variable list is provided at the bottom)
 5. `covid_infections.csv` - The data file for COVID infections in legislators
 6. `validation_tweets.csv` - The data file for the held-out tweets used to validate the language model
 7. `py_requirements.txt` - Python library requirements